 Every year, all around the globe, Earth Day is celebrated.
 Many different events, campaigns and activities are held worldwide.
 Here in Aruba we do our best to lead by example and treat every day as Earth Day!
 As hospitality is the number one industry on the island, we wanted to share with you how Aruba’s resorts take part in this oh-so-very important movement.

 One of Aruba’s resorts that host Earth Day activities every year is Bucuti & Tara Beach Resort.
 Known for their eco-friendly practices and initiatives, Bucuti scored as the highest hotel and resort for sustainable operations in the world by Green Globe!
-This year they have a full day of activities planned to celebrate Earth Day.
-The day begins at 8 AM with a “Nature Sensitive Hike” for guests to partake in, led by Arikok Park rangers.
-Hikers will be able to take in all of Aruba’s natural beauty and learn something along the way!
-Hotel associates also take part in this day with a recycling contest, competing with other departments by creating unique works of art from recycled materials.
+Each year they have a full day of activities (including nature hikes, recycling activities and movie screenings) planned to celebrate Earth Day.
+Both guests and employees are always encouraged to participate.

 Many hotels and resorts on the island practice sustainable and eco-friendly procedures on a daily basis, not only on Earth Day.
 Both large and small resorts do their part to reduce Aruba’s carbon footprint and lead by example.
 Paradera Park Apartments, a small 17 room resort known as “The Tropical Oasis”, take great sustainable and eco-friendly measures at their resort.
 The property uses inverter air conditioning systems, LED lighting, water reducing filters in bathrooms and kitchens, a water irrigation system to re-use waste water for landscaping, and purchase bulk packaging of supplies for housekeeping and in-room amenities.
 They are also currently working on a project to implement solar panels in the near future!